instaclick/ICBaseTestBundle/README.md

 ### Validator testing

-Validators are a key part of the system, because it helps you verify your business are being respected.
+Validators are a key part of the system, because it helps you verify your business rules are being respected.
 Testing them becomes even more crucial.
 Constraints can generate violations at different locations.
-In order to help you verify it assigns it to correct place, `ValidatorTestCase` provides you a set of methods:
+In order to help you verify it assigns it at the correct place, `ValidatorTestCase` provides you a set of methods:
 * `assertValid(ConstraintValidator $validator, Constraint $constraint, $value)`
 * `assertInvalid(ConstraintValidator $validator, Constraint $constraint, $value, $message, array $parameters = array())`